liebke/mechanician/README.md

 <p style="clear: both; margin-top: 0; font-family: 'Tratatello', serif; color: darkgrey;">

-[**Daring Mechanician** ](https://github.com/liebke/mechanician) is a Python library for building tools that use AI by building tools that AI use.
+[**Daring Mechanician** ](https://github.com/liebke/mechanician) is a Python library for building tools that use AI by building tools that AIs use.

+We describe this approach as **Tool Augmented Generation** (TAG) and the AIs that support this approach as **Tool Augmented Generative AIs** (TAG AIs).

+*Daring Mechanician* provides tools for building and testing *TAG AIs*, building and testing the tools that these AIs use, and supports a process for *tuning* the instructions for AIs that we call **Instruction Auto-Tuning** (IAT) that uses an **Instructor AI** to revise the instructions for the TAG AI based on its interactions with users.

 # Tool Augmented Generation (TAG)

-**Tool Augmented Generation** (**TAG**) describes an approach of providing AIs with external tools, databases, and interfaces to enhance their knowledge, capabilities, and interaction with other systems.
+The **Tool Augmented Generation** (**TAG**) approach provides AIs with external tools, databases, and interfaces to enhance their knowledge, capabilities, and interaction with other systems.

-**Tool Augmented Generative AI** (**TAG AI**) describes a Generative AI that uses tools to complete tasks.

-This approach leverages the "Function Calling", or "Tool Calling", capabilities of several Large Language Models and is meant to complement other approaches to augmenting Foundation Models, like **Fine Tuning** (FT) and **Retrieval Augmented Generation** (RAG).
-You can combine a RAG application with TAG AI to create a RAGTAG AI. :)
+This approach leverages the "**Function Calling**", or "**Tool Calling**", capabilities of several Large Language Models and is meant to complement other approaches to augmenting Foundation Models, like **Fine Tuning** (FT) and **Retrieval Augmented Generation** (RAG).

+In contrast to **Retrieval Augmented Generation** (RAG), which uses a knowledge base to retrieve information and augment the prompt sent to the AI, **Tool Augmented Generation** (TAG) provides the AI with tools so that it can retrieve information itself, and also perform actions across multiple systems, databases, and interfaces.

+>NOTE: You can combine a RAG application with TAG AI to create a **RAGTAG AI**.

 *Tool Augmented Generation* broadens the knowledge base of the AI beyond its initial training data and also introduces a dynamic aspect to its learning and interaction capabilities, allowing for real-time data retrieval, analysis, and interaction with a wide range of digital environments.

 Foundation Models are inherently limited by the scope of their training data and the static nature of that data, *Tool Augmented Generative AI* can access up-to-date information, perform computations, generate visual content, and execute code in a controlled environment; extending Generative AIs from pure knowledge repositories to active participants in information processing and generation.

-The *Tool Augmentated Generation* means that the AI can, for example, use a web browsing tool to fetch the latest news or scientific research, interact with data visualization software to create complex graphs, or utilize a code execution environment to verify programming solutions.
+*Tool Augmentated Generation* means that the AI can, for example, use a web browsing tool to fetch the latest news or scientific research, interact with data visualization software to create complex graphs, or utilize a code execution environment to verify programming solutions.

 This approach enhances the AI's problem-solving skills, creativity, and ability to provide accurate, up-to-date information.